gekkoe/sorted/README.md

   - prone - Better exception reporting middleware for Ring.
   - ring - A web application library for Clojure.
   - test.check - Listed in the [clojure.org spec
-page](https://clojure.org/about/spec) as a generative test library that uses clojure.spec to create better test coverage.
-This isn't called directly, but is used by clojure.spec.cen and clojure.spec.test in the development and test profiles.
+page](https://clojure.org/about/spec) as a generative test library that allows clojure.spec to create better test coverage.
+This isn't called directly, but is used by clojure.spec.gen and clojure.spec.test in the development and test profiles.
   - tools.cli - A command line argument parser.